How To Process Text Files Using Work Queue

 2. Create a Queue Command in Architect

 Files will be available in a work queue that we will configure later.
 When files are in the queue we need to process them.
 This is done using Work Queue Commands.
-Work Queue Command is basically a button in a work queue that, when pressed, will execute a workflow, passing the selected queue entries.
+Work Queue Command is a button in a work queue that, when pressed, will execute a workflow, passing the selected queue entries.

 2.1.
 Create a Workflow

-First create a processing workflow.
+First, create a processing workflow.

 What you need to do is to create a context store WQ_TextFile.
-This context will contain a work queue entries selected by the user.
+This context will contain work queue entries selected by the user.

 Note